If you would like a printed version of this commentary, check out The Grace Bible series.

 (a) No greater joy.
 Nothing made John happier than to see his spiritual children growing in the grace and knowledge of Jesus.
 Paul said something similar about the Thessalonians (1 Thess.
 2:20).

 (b) My children refers to those John had fathered or mentored in the Lord.
-Gaius, the recipient of this letter, seems to have been such a person.
+Gaius, the recipient of this letter, was probably mentored by John.

 (c) Walking in truth; see entry for 2 John 1:4.